katarzynajanicka/sex-and-the-city-language-analysis/README.md

 ## Screenshots

-Characters with the largest number of lines:
+Characters with the largest number of lines

 ![](./documentation/most_talkative_allseasons.png)
 ![](./documentation/most_talkative_s1.png)

-## The 'Sex And The City' quotes search engine
+The 'Sex And The City' quotes search engine

-1. Quotes about cities and places:
+1. Quotes about cities and places

 ![](./documentation/quotes_ny_carrie.png)
 ![](./documentation/quotes_starbucks.png)